lsauermann/night-light/README.md

 # night-light
-A night light which lights up when standing up
+A night light which lights up when standing up powered by aruino an PIR

 ToDo: Add photoresistor